Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Preliminaries

 \subsection{Coarse median spaces}

-In \cite{niblo2017four} we showed how to replace Bowditch's original definition of a coarse median space (Definition \ref{Bowditch original def}) in terms of a $4$-point condition mirroring the classical $4$-point condition for median algebras.
-This may also be viewed as an analogue of Gromov's $4$-point condition for hyperbolicity, and the other approximations then follow for free.
+In \cite{niblo2017four} we showed how to replace Bowditch's original definition of a coarse median space (Definition \ref{Bowditch original def}), involving $n$-point approximations for all $n$, in terms of a $4$-point condition mirroring the classical $4$-point condition for median algebras.
+This may also be viewed as an analogue of Gromov's $4$-point condition for hyperbolicity.